ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/the-beatles-anniversary-restoration.markdown

 disable-form: false
 is_promoted: true
 has_entry_page: true
-title: "Win The Beatles 'A Hard Day's Night: 50th' Anniversary Restoration!"
+title: "Win The Beatles 'A Hard Day's Night' 50th Anniversary Restoration!"
 competition-description: "<p>In 1964 the biggest band on the planet made their big\
   \ screen debut with 'A Hard Day's Night', a groundbreaking film that presented a\
   \ typical day in the life of The Fab Four as they tried to outrun screaming fans,\